Best Image Sizes for Blogs in 2026: A Practical Guide for Speed, SEO, and Quality

 Using One Image Size Everywhere

 Hero images, thumbnails, and inline images should never share the same dimensions.
+Each use case has its own display width and therefore its own optimal file size ceiling.

 Forgetting Image Stability